notontilt09/backend/README.md

 ##### 400 (Bad Request)

-> If you supply an invalid tripId or guideId, the endpoint will return an HTTP response with a status code `404` and a body as below.
+> If you supply an invalid tripId, the endpoint will return an HTTP response with a status code `404` and a body as below.

 ```
 {